mitchallen/aframe-maze-component/README.md

 Demo notes:

+* Added a lower birds-eye platform to try to reduce issues with users falling through the floor
+ * Start to move forward until you fall onto the lower platform
+ * WAIT a second or two - then proceed onto the ground

 * Works fine in Chrome on a Mac
 * Having issues with player falling through floor on iOS for complex demos (keep it simple on mobile)
 * On Windows 10 machine (Lenovo Yoga 710 laptop) can't seem to walk and turn at the same time